Number of households London boroughs owe homelessness duties to by type of duty (2002/03 - 2024/25)

 What does it tell us?

-The number of duties owed by local authorities has now increased in two consecutive years.
+The number of duties owed by local authorities has now increased in three consecutive years.
 In the last year there have been especially sharp rises in the number of households owed the main duty and the relief duty.

 In the longer term, this chart shows the sharp increase between 2017/18 and 2018/19.The significant increase in duties owed by local authorities in 2018/19 onwards reflects the increased statutory responsibilities placed on local authorities by the HRA.

 While this represents a significant increase in formal duties owed, prior to the HRA, many local authorities were already engaged in supporting those at risk of homelessness but not owed a statutory duty.
-As such, it is difficult to assess the overall increase in the activity local authorities are engaged in to tackle homelessness.
-Note also that these figures relate to duties owed rather than individuals, as the same person can be recorded as being owed a prevention or relief duty, and then a main duty following that.
+As such, it is difficult to assess the overall increase in the activity local authorities are engaged in to tackle homelessness in the longer term.